Linked to the invisible

 Yet nothing is invincible

-Synchronicity is the fifth and final studio album by The Police, released in 1983.
-It was a huge critical and commercial success and spawned hits such as "Every Breath You Take", "King Of Pain", "Wrapped Around Your Finger" and "Synchronicity II".
+Synchronicity is the fifth and final studio album by English-American New Wave Music band The Police, released in 1983.
+Marked by a shift to a smoother, jazz influenced sound that would foreshadow the style of Sting's solo material, it was a huge critical and commercial success and spawned hits such as "Every Breath You Take", "King Of Pain", "Wrapped Around Your Finger" and "Synchronicity II".

 The creative process behind the making of the album was subject of an episode in the documentary series Classic Albums.
 The record was also listed at #448 in Rolling Stone's 500 Greatest Albums of All Time.

 - "Mother" (3:05)

 - Sting - lead vocals, bass, keyboard, oboe, saxophone, drum machine

 - Andy Summers - guitar, backing and lead vocals, keyboard